HRH Crown Princess Margareta

 The Princess takes pleasure in beautiful things and in good music.
 She is happy when she is relaxed and especially when she is beside the people she loves.

-Princess Margarita feels young and is just as active as she has always been.
+Princess Margareta feels young and is just as active as she has always been.
 And this is how she is seen by all those who have had occasion to know her.